-Forty percent of women and 20% of men experience migraine headaches in their lifetime.
-Up to 60% of female migraine sufferers have headaches associated with menstruation.
-According to the International Headache Society, menstrual migraines without aura (a pre-headache visual, sensory, motor or verbal disturbance) can begin two days before to three days after bleeding starts.
+In their lifetime, 40% of women and 20% of men will experience migraine headaches.
+Up to 60% of female sufferers have headaches associated with menstruation.
+According to the International Headache Society, menstrual migraines without aura (a pre-headache visual, sensory, motor, or verbal disturbance) may begin two to three days after bleeding starts.

 Possible triggers include a decrease in estradiol, release of inflammatory substances from the uterine lining, low magnesium, decreases in certain brain chemicals like serotonin and GABA, dehydration, suspected foods and insufficient sleep.
 Some migraine specialists believe that a decrease in estradiol levels is the most likely trigger.